WhatsApp announces free Business app, will charge big enterprises

 WhatsApp also officially announced its closed pilot program for verifying business accounts with a green checkmark to distinguish them from personal accounts and fakes.

 WhatsApp began testing verified accounts for businesses a week ago.
 Conversations with businesses are encrypted and they can be blocked.
 Interestingly, if a business isn’t already in your phone number contacts, its name will appear as whatever they register themselves as instead of their number.
-This could allow WhatsApp to let businesses cold-message people, possibly for a fee.
+This could allow WhatsApp to create a business search engine with optional sponsored results, or let businesses cold-message people, possibly for a fee.

 Alternatively, businesses on WhatsApp may need to be contacted by a user first before they can respond with organic or sponsored messages.
 That’s how Facebook Messenger works, and it’s led to businesses buying “tap-to-message” ads on Facebook’s News Feed to get people to initiate conversations so the business can follow up with sponsored messages.
+Not allowing cold-message ads meshes with WhatsApp writing that it plans to “make it easier for people to communicate with the businesses they want to reach on WhatsApp”, emphasis mine.

 When Facebook acquired WhatsApp for $19 billion in 2014, the companies said they wouldn’t put ads in WhatsApp because it would degrade the experience.
 But it also ditched its $1 annual subscription fee, leaving few monetization options beyond charging businesses for tools.
 The introduction of display ads and sponsored messages to Facebook Messenger may indicate a relaxation of WhatsApp’s stance against ads.